The Oval (TV series): Production

 On February 23, 2021, BET renewed the series for a third season, which premiered on October 12, 2021.

 On March 22, 2022, BET renewed the series for a fourth season, which premiered on October 11, 2022.

 On September 15, 2023, BET renewed the series for a fifth season, which premiered on October 17, 2023.

 On April 16, 2024, the series was renewed for a sixth season, which premiered on January 7, 2025.

+The seventh season premiered on Paramount+ on April 15, 2026, but a week later was removed from the site with no explanation given.
+On May 14, 2026, it was announced that the season, now called the final season, will be rereleased on both Paramount+ and BET beginning May 20, 2026.

 Spin-off

 On November 7, 2019, it was announced that BET+ ordered Ruthless, a spin-off starring Melissa L. Williams as Ruth Truesdale about a religious sex cult.
 The series premiered on March 19, 2020.

 Derek Dixon allegations

-On June 17, 2025, The Oval actor Derek Dixon filed a sexual assault and battery lawsuit against Tyler Perry which alleged that Perry had engaged in numerous acts of unwanted sexual advances against him since 2021.
+On June 17, 2025, The Oval actor Derek A. Dixon filed a sexual assault and battery lawsuit against Tyler Perry which alleged that Perry had engaged in numerous acts of unwanted sexual advances against him since 2021.
 In his lawsuit, Dixon stated that Perry had "been using his power and influence to molest, abuse, and sexually assault impressionable and vulnerable employees and actors who look to him for guidance and mentorship while pursuing their dreams."
-Dixon had previously filed an Equal Employment Opportunity Commission (EEOC) complaint in 2024 which alleged sexual harassment by Perry, and afterwards quit The Oval when the complaint didn't result in any action from the show's producers.
+Dixon had previously filed an Equal Employment Opportunity Commission (EEOC) complaint in 2024 which alleged sexual harassment by Perry, and afterwards quit The Oval when the complaint did not result in any action from the show's producers.